Frequently Asked Questions about the Undergraduate Degree

 3. What determines which University Catalog I am required to follow for graduation?

-For the University catalog requirements consult the catalog from the academic year in which you were accepted into CSULB or confer with the Academic Advising Office, East Library 124.
+For the University catalog requirements consult the catalog from the academic year in which you were accepted into CSULB or confer with ATLAS, in Ph1 room 104.
 For major requirements, you follow the catalog that was in effect at the time you were accepted into your major at CSULB.
-To contact General Academic Advising call (562) 985-4837, or visit their office: From the Psychology building, go to the large quad (next to the FO buildings).
-At the end of the quad, you will find the South Campus Library and the Beach Hut.
-To the left of the Beach Hut you will find the East Library.
+To contact ATLAS call (562) 985-7804, or visit their office.

 4. When will I know officially how many units I have transferred from other schools and what requirements these classes have fulfilled?